Computer Systems Analysis

-In 2018-2019, 130 schools offered a computer systems program of some type.
+In the 2019-2020 academic year, 119 schools offered some type of computer systems analysis program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||1||0|